 Next up in line was Farzana Palathingal; a familiar face among Baba Nights regulars and slam poetry enthusiasts alike.
 She captivated the audience who went ‘snap, clap and wow!’ with several epistolary accounts of her past which were aimed at her past lovers, her mother and lastly, whoever needed it at the time (as she suggested).

 UTL has a penchant for one-upping themselves by presenting one new form of an act, every time.
-For the evening they did so through slam poetry, but in Hindi.
-Padmanabh Pandit’s poetry about nostalgia and memories formed in college is something everyone in the audience strongly related to, noting that a major fraction of the audience was from this year’s graduating batch.
-Besides, this was the last Baba Nights for several of their founding members and regular performers such as Manahar, Devansh, Farzana, and Padmanabh himself.
+Besides, this was the last Baba Nights for several of their founding members and regular performers such as Manahar, Devansh and Farzana herself.*

 To lighten the mood of an audience that had grew pensive and sentimental after two soul touching performances, Jagad Ravimohan got the crowd rolling on the floor laughing with his comedy.
 He began with a commentary of a typical morning in 10th Block (and how difficult it is to perform basic hygiene rituals), followed by his struggles to get into a lift.
 Brilliant voice modulation, delivery and relatable topics of the jokes made for one of the most hilarious stand-up comedy acts Baba Nights had seen, so far.